justingschumacher/rake_stack/README.md

-rake parameters      # Create parameters.yml from the template Parameters s... rake replace         # Delete and then Create a CloudFormation stack. rake reports         # Download Cost Allocation and Billing Reports rake stage           # Stage the CloudFormation Template to the S3 Bucket rake staging_bucket  # Create the Amazon S3 staging Bucket rake status          # Describe the status of the CloudFormation Stack rake update          # Update the CloudFormation Stack
+rake parameters      # Create parameters.yml from the template Parameters s... rake replace         # Delete and then Create a CloudFormation stack. rake reports         # Download Cost Allocation and Billing Reports rake publish         # Publish the CloudFormation template and related assets to the production bu... rake stage           # Publish the CloudFormation template and related assets to the staging bucket. rake staging_bucket  # Create the Amazon S3 staging Bucket rake status          # Describe the status of the CloudFormation Stack rake update          # Update the CloudFormation Stack